Balwant223/PIzza/README.md

 4. To Update any Pizza Use-:
   PUT request http://localhost:8000/pizza/update/id_of_pizza here id_of_pizza is integer and you can get it from 1st api endpoint and also add json data like 3rd api endpoint
 5. To Delete any Pizza Use-:
-  DELETE request http://localhost:8000/pizza/update/id_of_pizza here id_of_pizza is same as $th api endpoint and you don't need to send any data
+  DELETE request http://localhost:8000/pizza/update/id_of_pizza here id_of_pizza is same as 4th api endpoint and you don't need to send any data

  #For Accessing all the API EndPoint You must be a Logged in as active User.